typedb/typedb-docs/0001-typedb/02-docs.md

 also treated as first-class citizens.
 </div>

-Rules defined in your schema are deductive logic — encoded knowledge about your domain.
-They are when-then inferences that when applied to your data generate insights and new facts.
+Rules defined in your schema represent deductive logic.
+They are defined as condition (when clause) and conclusion (then clause).
+Read queries with inference option enabled can generate insights based on the deductive logic described with rules.
+Those insights are transaction bound and are not persisted.